Shinan007/Avatar-Website/README.md

 ## Usage

-The AVATAR-Website is a static website that showcases an Avatar-themed design.
-Users can explore the website to appreciate the design and your front-end development skills.
+The AVATAR-Website is a responsive website that showcases an Avatar-themed design.

 ## Contributing